apankrat/notes/fast-case-folding/README.md

    That is, we do `ch += lookup[...]` instead of `ch = lookup[...]`.

-   This causes the table to contain 0s for all non-caseable characters, creating *lots* of redundancy and making it far easier to compress.
+   This fills the table with 0s for all non-caseable characters, creating *lots* of redundancy and making it way easier to compress.

 2. Next, the full set of possible `wchar_t` values - all 65536 of
    them - is split into 256 blocks, 256 characters each.
 Entries